 By filling in a donation form you are expressing a wish for your body to be used for teaching, training and research.
 Relatives seldom fail to carry out this wish, but you should discuss your wishes with your relatives before bequeathing your body.

 Your body will be used to study the structure and form of the human body.
-This benefits medical and health science students, practicing Doctors and other healthcare professionals.
+This benefits medical and health science students, practising Doctors and other healthcare professionals.

 Education and Training

 Future and current healthcare professionals gain great benefit from the opportunity to develop surgical skills and to learn or practice clinical procedures on the body.